 This is the first positive result about embeddings of persistence diagrams.

 \item[Theorem \ref{ThmCEH}] The space of persistence diagrams on finitely many points equipped with the bottleneck distance does not coarsely embed into Hilbert space. \end{description} A notable technical contribution of this paper is a reformulation of metrics on the spaces of persistence diagrams in Section \ref{SectP}.
 While somehow deviating from the Euclidean intuition, the reformulation provides a shorter definition of metrics and an efficient use \ of tools of coarse geometry, often leading to shorter proofs as (for example) in Section \ref{SectAsdim}.
-See Remark \ref{RemDef} for details.
+See Remarks \ref{RemDef} and \ref{RemDefFunBottle} for details.
 When the number of points in persistence diagrams is not bounded, it is easy to see that the underlying space of persistence diagrams is not of finite asymptotic dimension (Corollary \ref{CorAsdimi}).

 \textbf{Related work:} There are many maps (sometimes called kernels) from a space of persistence diagrams to a Hilbert space that are in use today.
 Some of them are listed in \cite{Bauer}, where an analysis of bilipschitz embedding is performed. \cite{Bell} shows that the space of persistent diagrams on finitely many points fails to have property A (hence is not of finite asymptotic dimension) in the Wasserstein metrics.
 A result of \cite{Bub} is closely related to Theorem \ref{ThmCEH} (see Remark \ref{RemBub} for details) and shows that the space of persistent diagrams on countably many points in the bottleneck metric does not coarsely embed into Hilbert space.
+A further work of Wagner \cite{Wag} shows that the same space equipped with the Wasserstein metric for $p>2$ does not coarsely embed into Hilbert space either.
 Computing the asymptotic dimension we rely on a result of \cite{Kas} (Theorem \ref{Kasp}) stating that finite group actions preserve asymptotic dimension.
 This action is a particular example of coarsely $n$-to-$1$ maps, for which the asymptotic dimension can be controlled \cite{KZ}.
 It seems that our computation of asymptotic dimension can be adjusted to simplify the computation in hyperspaces and provide a short proof of \cite{Shu}.